 Many private schools in Senegal require applicants to possess a TEFL certificate.
 The University of Toronto’s TEFL Online Certificate

-Language - French, Wolof, Soninke, Serer, Fula, Maninka, Jola
+Language: French, Wolof, Soninke, Serer, Fula, Maninka, Jola

-Currency - CFA franc (XOF)
+Currency: CFA franc (XOF)

-Government - Semi-Presidential Republic
+Government: Semi-Presidential Republic

-Major Religion - Islam
+Major religion: Islam

-Size - 196,712 km²
+Size: 196,712 km²

 The capital of Senegal is the city of Dakar.

 French is the official language of Senegal, however Wolof, Pulaar, Jola and Mandinka are spoken by many.

 Folklore plays a big part in Senegalese culture, there are professional storytellers known as griots who are poets, musicians, entertainers and historians.

 The city of Saint-Louis is considered to be the jazz capital of West Africa.